codefornola/nolabase/docs/docs/learning.md

 A lot of times, data analysis consists of doing math.
 One benefit to computers is that they can do math much more quickly than human beings.
 You can put mathematical functions like divide, add, count and average straight into your queries.

-"COUNT" tells you the number of rows that meet a certain criteria.
+`COUNT` tells you the number of rows that meet a certain criteria.
 For example, you could count every STR permit in a certain neighborhood.

 This one asks, "How many short term rental permits are expired?"